KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/stylize/pixelize.rst

 Pixelize
 ========

 This effect/filter pixelizes the input image.
-It works similar to the :ref:`effects-obscure` effect but allows you to control the block size individually and independently from the image size, but by contrast applies it to the entire frame.
-In order to apply the **Pixelize** effect only to a certain region use it in combination with the :ref:`effects-alpha_shapes_mask` effect.
+It works similar to the :doc:`/effects_and_compositions/video_effects/alpha_mask_keying/obscure` effect but allows you to control the block size individually and independently from the image size, but by contrast applies it to the entire frame.
+In order to apply the **Pixelize** effect only to a certain region use it in combination with the :doc:`/effects_and_compositions/video_effects/alpha_mask_keying/alpha_shapes_mask` effect.

 The effect has keyframes.